charlotte-zhuang/charlotte-zhuang/README.md

 ### SCE discord bot

-The Society of Software and Computer Engineer's Discord bot.
+The Software and Computer Engineering Society's Discord bot.
 It enables fun and useful commands on Discord servers (where we spend all our time these days).
 I worked on the threaded messaging feature, and now took over as the project lead from Jerry Lee.

 [github](https://github.com/SCE-Development/SCE-discord-bot)